 Make it clear to anyone you date that you want to wait until marriage for sex.
-This declaration may leave you with few dating candidates, but that isn’t a bad thing.
+This declaration may leave you with few dating candidates, but that isn’t bad.

 Guard your heart and mind (Philippians 4:7).
 Remove the temptations you face to guard your heart: stop seeing that person, quit watching that show, get off the dating app, etc.

 Ask God to make you sexually pure.
-Don’t think just because you’ve had sex in the past that it’s too late.
+Don’t think it’s too late just because you’ve had sex in the past.
 It’s never too late with God.
-We see this truth in action when Jesus was on the cross.
+We see this truth in action when Jesus is on the cross.
 The criminal on the cross next to him was saved at that moment, right before death.
 No one is too far gone.

 And he said, "Jesus, remember me when you come into your kingdom."
 And he said to him, "Truly, I say to you, today you will be with me in paradise."
 Luke 23:42-43

 Ask God to put a pure and clean heart in you.
 He will do this through daily reading of his word and spending time with him daily.
 This means just sitting with him – no phone, no plan.
 And talk to God about your day continuously.

 Related: How to Know If You Are in a Toxic Relationship